“John, John, John. Be realistic, boy.”

 But was it really just cruel chance?
 Do arms and backs have to go out when you’re still so young?
 Despite all the great coaching I got through the years, could there have been some way to improve my pitching mechanics that would have saved my career?

-That’s when I really began to study the science of baseball.
+That’s when I really began to study the art and science of baseball.
 I couldn’t salvage my dream, but I hoped and prayed that maybe I could help dedicated young athletes achieve theirs.
-If only they learned to couple their natural talent with the science of baseball.
+If only they learned to couple their natural talent with the art and science of baseball.

 Teaching this is my new passion.